joagre/ratatoskr/ideas/r.md

 }
 ```

-A class which decides to implement this interface can look like this:
+A class which decides to implement this interface look like this:

 ```
 class Foo : Bar {